kkatnip/Emails-Analysis-and-Information-Extraction_NLP_Year2Project/README.md

 # Named Entity Recognition project

 This is a project I did for the NLP module.
-The program tags the named entities in emails from the database and calculates the accuaracy, error rate, precision of the tagging.
+The program tags the named entities in emails from the database and calculates the accuaracy, error rate, precision of the tagging by comparing to the ground truth.
 The named entities include addresses, paragraphs, sentences, names, dates.